CSCfi/csc-user-guide/docs/support/tutorials/build.md

 ### Configuring a build

 The preparation step before actually building a software is called configuration.
 In the configuration step, several details are determined:

-- optional features of the software are enabled/disabled
+- which optional features of the software are enabled/disabled
-- platform dependent details
-- dependencies, build tools and support libraries
+- build tools' and support libraries' locations
+- other platform dependent details
 - final install location

+#### Build tools

 The most common configuration tools are GNU autotools and CMake.
 The details of using these is beyond the scope of this document.
 Usually following the